 We are a global bank with a strong European base, offering retail and wholesale banking services to customers in over 40 countries in Europe (including the UK), North America, the Middle East, Asia and Australia.
 Our activities connect us to millions of people and businesses across the globe.
+In March 2022, in line with our aim to put sustainability at the heart of what we do, we updated our governance approach of environmental, social and governance (ESG) matters.
+At the Supervisory Board level we've created a special ESG Committee responsible for supervising our ESG performance and advising the MBB on dilemmas.

 ING's purpose is empowering people to stay a step ahead in life and in business.
 Therefore, we strive to live up to our purpose and create value as a bank, as an employer and in society.
 We protect people's savings and offer them loans to help them make purchases - from everyday transactions to buying a home - that improve the quality of their lives.
 We advise people on how to invest for future needs and help them buy securities, such as stocks and bonds.
 We work with companies to optimise their daily operations, whether they need working capital to make payroll or export their goods overseas.
 We provide financing and support to governments so they can build infrastructure, such as housing, transportation, schools and other vital public works, that enhance their economies and the living standards of their people.
 By lending to clients large and small, we help them grow, creating jobs and economic value at home and in communities across the globe.
 In our own operations we purchase goods and services from thousands of suppliers around the world.